hiveot/hub.capnp/pkg/launcher/README.md

 ## Summary

-The launcher is responsible for starting and stopping services and monitor their operations.
+The launcher is responsible for starting and stopping services and protocol bindings, and monitor their running status.

-When starting a service, it is launched as a new process.
-The service keeps the handle on the process and is notified if it terminates.
+When starting a service or binding, it is launched as a new process.
+Services and bindings terminate on the SIGTERM signal.

 If a service stops unintentionally it is automatically restarted.
 If restart fails, a backoff time delays the attempt to start again.
 This backoff time is slowly increased until a maximum of 1 hour.